React Native: Future, Benefit and Practices to Getting the Best of It

 React Native’s stateless presentational component deals solely with styles and user interface.
 Therefore, there is a need for functional component usage.
 It does not only make the React Native code easier to test but, also facilitates better performance.

 Since container component works with state and fetches data for rendering the subcomponents, class components can work a great deal in developing container component.
 Class components work as a stateful component with various lifecycle methods such as componentDidMount, componentWillUnmount, etc.

-Since React is used for user interface, for managing states and business logic, there is a need for a different interface.
+Since React is used for the user interface, for managing states, and business logic, there is a need for a different interface.
 This is where React can use Redux.
-It works with large scale apps and helps in efficiently maintaining state and business logic.
+It works with large-scale apps and helps in efficiently maintaining state and business logic.